By MICK ROBERTS ©

 Priddis was at the helm of the Occidental when the circus came to town in 1923.
 The freehold of the property, owned at the time by Frederick Bradstreet, was up for sale, which caught the attention of Mary Ellen Perry, the matriarch of the famous Perry Brothers circus family.

 The hotel at the time consisted of 40 rooms, groom’s rooms, spirit room, two feed rooms, billiard room, large store room, and a blacksmith’s shop.
-Mary Perry, who was born in Queensland, purchased the Occidental Hotel in 1924.
+Mary purchased the Occidental Hotel in 1924.

-Mary immediately was attracted to the circus and within 24 hours she was a member of Perry Brothers’ troupe, eventually becoming their star contortionist and trapeze artist.
-She married one of the Perry sons, James in 1891 and eventually the control of the circus passed into the couples’ hands.
+Mary immediately was attracted to the colour and excitement of the circus, and within 24 hours she was a member of Perry Brothers’ troupe, eventually becoming their star contortionist and trapeze artist.
+She married one of the Perry boys, James in 1895 and eventually the control of the circus passed into the couples’ hands.

 Fred Priddis remained licensee of the Occidental Hotel after the Perrys’ purchase, and he remained as host until 1927.
 From Ballina Priddis hosted a pub at Junee before assuming the license of the Imperial Hotel at Coonabarabran in 1929, which he held till the time of his death in 1947 at the age of 64.